 Pomodoro vs Time Blocking

-The choice of the ideal method depends on several factors to be evaluated:
+Choosing the ideal method depends on several factors to be evaluated:

 A) Type of work